 Tank Commanders who have purchased Cross-Training may also purchase abilities that were meant for MechWarriors, below.

-All Abilities below cost an additional +5 EXP for every Ability the Pilot already has.
+Please note that SPAs below cost an additional +5 EXP for every SPA the Pilot already has.

 Weapon Specialization: 30